lambdamikel/LambdaSpeak/README.md

 ### Media

-Current version of **LambdaSpeak 1.95** - please notice that **the voltage SMD jumper of the TextToSpeech click daughter board must be set to 5 V position (requires soldering):**
+Current version of **LambdaSpeak 1.95** - please notice that **the voltage SMD jumper of the TextToSpeech click daughter board must be set to the 5V position (requires soldering):**

 ![LambdaSpeak Gallery](images/ls195-a.jpg)